leosac/access-control/src/modules/test-and-reset/TestAndReset.md

 Introduction {#mod_testandreset_intro}
 ======================================

-The TestAndReset allows end user to have visual and/or audio feedback when presenting a test card.
+The TestAndReset module allows end user to have visual and/or audio feedback when presenting a test card.
 It also allow the user to reset Leosac configuration to its factory default.